kevinkoech357/screen_rekod/README.md

 - Launch the application.
 - Select the desired screen or application window for recording.
 - Configure recording settings based on your preferences.
-- Click the "Record" button to commence capturing your screen.
+- Click the "Start recording" button to commence capturing your screen.
+- Allow microphone use.
 - Stop the recording when your session is complete.

 ### Before You Go...
 Explore additional tools and resources:

-* Transkript: Convert audio and video recordings into accurate written text.
+* [Transkript](https://github.com/kevinkoech357/transkript): Convert audio and video recordings into accurate written text.
-* Source Code: Access the source code of Screen Rekod on GitHub.
+* Don't forget to star the repo.

 ### License
 This project is licensed under the MIT License.
-For a comprehensive overview, refer to the LICENSE file.
+For a comprehensive overview, refer to the [LICENSE](https://github.com/kevinkoech357/screen_rekod/blob/main/LICENSE) file.